ChengHan111/GANs/README.md

 If the clipping is small, this can easily lead to vanishing gradients when the number of layers is big, or batch normalization is not used.
 ## WGAN_GP
+WGAN sometimes can still generate poor samples or fail to converge.
+The reason is often due to the use of weight clipping in WGAN to enforce a Lipschitz constraint on the critic.
+An alternative way to clipping weights is mentioned in WGAN_GP paper.
+(Penalize the norm of the critic with respect to its input.)
 ## Conditional WGAN_GP
 From the result of conditional WGAN_GP, we can see that every sample on fake and real are paired, meaning that we can generate fake image from specific real image.